proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ## Conclusion

-After more than one year, I start feeling confident that we can write high quality user interfaces using Rust.
-We managed to implement quite complex widgets within reasonable time.
+After several years of development and production use, we are confident that writing high quality user interfaces in Rust is viable.
+The toolkit now provides over 70 components covering layout, forms, data tables, dialogs, navigation, and a dedicated set of touch-optimized widgets following material design guidelines.

-The next plan is to make the code available to the public in hopes that we can get outside people to try the code and share their ideas on how we can further improve the framework.
+The code is publicly available and we welcome feedback and ideas on how to further improve the framework.